Seljuk pottery: Economic implications

 Before the spread of stoneware and glazing techniques, one of the easiest forms of pottery to manufacture was called qoli, which imitated Chinese porcelain with a white body but with a loose glaze.
 Artifacts in Rey and easy production suggest that these pieces were commonly owned by lower classes.
 Once the stonepaste industry expanded with heightened efficiency (around the twelfth century), ceramic products became more affordable and widespread.
 However, this did not "level-out" social classes.

 During the Seljuk period, religious identity and teaching exposed urban merchants, traders, craftsmen, and artisans to a broader education, and this group made up the new middle class.
 With access to luxury goods, this group could not afford to patronize gold and silverware.
-Hence, enameled and decorated pottery, or luster (mina'i) ceramics, became a marker of middle class luxury, became a marker of middle class luxury, expressing both success economically and faith as Quaranic script and Arabic hadiths would be a part of the design.
+Hence, enameled and decorated pottery, or luster (mina'i) ceramics, became a marker of middle class luxury, expressing both success economically and faith as Quaranic script and Arabic hadiths would be a part of the design.
 Distinctions in ceramic styles diverged with bourgeois "special art" and middle class "common art" becoming more identifiable by the presence of precious metals.

 As the Seljuk economy stabilized, cultural exchange also played a part in directing ceramic style.
 Motifs from the Far East were introduced with exposure to the Mongols and Chinese Song dynasty by the silk road.
 Reference and appeal to the Mongols would be depicted by figures with round faces and almond eyes.
 Chinese motifs such a phoenixes, dragons, and lotuses occurred in Seljuk ceramic work, and Chinese figures were also portrayed, identifiable by their clothing.